CupOfApplesauce/Mobile-Lovely-Injector/README.md

 ->game.love
 8. You are now free to delete the game.zip and game directory from assets.
 8.5 If you need to rename this version of Balatro to protect the save data of an already existing Balatro repack, this is the time to skip to "Renaming Your APK"
 9. Compile the project and install the game!
-DO NOT OPEN IT!
-Just hit "Done".
-Opening doesn't break anything and it will boot, we're just not finished preparing the mods yet.
+You are more than welcome to run the game as is.
+Just to make sure the game actually boots vanilla.
+You'll probably see a pop-up that mentions giving all files access to the game.
+That's detailed in the next segment.
 # Give Balatro All Files Access
 This can be done by going to your setting and searching "All files access".
 If you do not see Balatro as an option to grant permission, it means that you forgot to change your Android Manifest.
 Please go back to that section and confirm you have uses-permission android:name="android.permission.MANAGE_EXTERNAL_STORAGE"/ added.